John Bavant: Oxford fellow

 Nothing is known of John Bavant's origins, except that he came from Cheshire.
-He matriculated at Christ Church, Oxford, in 1547, where he took his MA on 17 February 1554, amongst a very distinguished cohort which included : Lawrence Humphrey, John ab Ulmis, and James Calfhill.
+He matriculated at Christ Church, Oxford, in 1547, where he took his MA on 17 February 1554, amongst a very distinguished cohort that included : Lawrence Humphrey, John ab Ulmis, and James Calfhill.
 Here he stayed until in 1558 he was appointed one of the three first graduate scholars at the newly established St John's College in the same university.
 Bavant was the first Greek reader at the college, from 1558 to c.
 1564, and he counted amongst his pupils Edmund Campion and Gregory Martin.
 In 1560, Bavant was appointed rector of Solihull, in Warwickshire.
 He seems to have found his situation convenient, and his non-residence at St John's was resented.
 Finally, after declining to return to Oxford, Bavant was removed by the Founder, sir Thomas White from his fellowship around 1566.